PNH symptoms are driven by complement-mediated hemolysis

 The pathophysiology of hemolysis in PNH is more complex than once believed

-Breakthrough hemolysis can be caused by infection or inflammation (pharmacodynamic breakthrough)10-12
+Breakthrough hemolysis can be caused by incomplete blockade of complement (pharmacokinetic breakthrough) or due to infection or inflammation (pharmacodynamic breakthrough)10-13

 EVH is not addressed by, and is a potential consequence of, terminal complement inhibition1,4,11

-Bone marrow failure is also implicated in hemolysis13
+Bone marrow failure is also associated with hemolysis14

 *DAT, direct antiglobulin test.
 Performed in patients treated with a C5 inhibitor.